darkamenosa/ahoy_analytics/README.md

 This engine does not enforce authentication or authorization.
 Protect the mounted routes in your host app and ensure only authorized users can access the analytics UI and JSON endpoints.
 If you enable Live updates, also protect Action Cable access to the `config.cable_stream` channel.
+Action Cable authentication/authorization is app-owned and must be implemented in the host app.

 ## Database
 PostgreSQL only.
 The engine relies on JSONB, `generate_series`, and timezone SQL functions.